PUBLIC LIBRARY COLLECTION GUIDELINES FOR A STATE AND LOCAL LAW COLLECTION

 DESCRIPTION: Some states publish their own statutes, and some are published by a commercial vendor.
 If cost isn’t too prohibitive, an annotated version would be the preferable set to have, because it will list summaries of cases that were decided about the statute.

-RESEARCH TIPS: The thing to be careful of with statutes is that you have them updated to current.
+RESEARCH TIPS: The thing to be careful of with statutes is that you have them updated to the current version.
 For several months out the year, there may be a legislative session going on the same time you are researching.
 After the legislative session is over, it may take months to update the pocket parts.
 Make sure you are updating your statutes to as current as possible.
 Also, many patrons may be looking for bills in the current session, that haven’t made it into the state statutes.
 The best place generally to find bills is on the internet site for your state.

 DESCRIPTION: The agencies within your state will publish regulations.
 If you can get a copy from your state, these are usually less expensive to maintain, and can be very helpful to your patrons.
-There is a listing of the administrative regulations for each state, along with pricing, etc. in BNA’s Directory of State Administrative Codes and Regulations (Bureau of National Affairs ).

 RESEARCH TIPS: Regulations are also being revised all the time.
 Make sure you have the most current version possible.
 Most states have an administrative register or bulletin that updates their regulations; you must consult this resource to update the regulation you are researching.